We have put together this simple guide to help you submit your single residential building application.

 - Self assess your design in conjunction with our requirements.

-You can use our online self-service system BuilderNet to lodge a 'Single residence and service connection application'.
+Use our online self-service system BuilderNet to lodge your building application.

 - Architectural floor plan/s including measurements of the rooms.